CAN PUTTING THE “ART” IN STEM ATTRACT MORE WOMEN?

 “Something that could make engineering more appealing to young women??!!!
 BINGO,” I thought!
 Could this be it?
 Could design be the “art” and “science” which could bring out the “sexy” in engineering for women?
 I quickly scanned my own memory banks, and recalled from personal experience as a software engineer, that the requirements gathering sessions with business people, flow-charting logic and ultimately “creating” solutions on the back of a napkin were way more fun and engaging for me, than the actual “coding” ever was.

-Maybe this was/is the answer we’ve been looking for; maybe this could solve some of our dilemma in terms of attracting girls into engineering?
+Maybe this was/is the answer we’ve been looking for; maybe this could solve some of our dilemmas in terms of attracting girls into engineering?
 Could it be or was I dreaming in technicolor?

 Well, not really.
 By an incredible coincidence, a few days after the WITI event I read a very brief post the IET (the Institution of Engineering and Technology) made, which posed a very similar question; here is their eloquent way of putting it:

-“Increasingly, the critical relationship of INNOVATION and DESIGN (i.e. Arts) in science, technology, engineering and mathematics is becoming more apparent.
-And with industry needing more women then ever before to study and work in science, technology, engineering and mathematics – perhaps DESIGN could also be an important angle in attracting more women into the field.
-Innovation and design within the fields of science, technology, engineering and mathematics go hand-in-hand.
+“Increasingly, the critical relationship of INNOVATION and DESIGN (i.e. Arts) in science, technology, engineering, and mathematics is becoming more apparent.
+And with industry needing more women than ever before to study and work in science, technology, engineering, and mathematics – perhaps DESIGN could also be an important angle in attracting more women into the field.
+Innovation and design within the fields of science, technology, engineering, and mathematics go hand-in-hand.
 For example, User Interface Design (UI) and User experience (UX) are critical design elements for digital technology.
 Through adding Art + Design thinking to the equation, we can transform S.T.E.M. into S.T.E.A.M.”

 Having thought this through for a few weeks, I’ve made a decision.
 A decision that will take this notion of STEAM one step further.
 I’ve decided to connect and triangulate my thoughts with WITI’s Ronni Eloff and IET’s Naomi Climer to determine if we should do a study of some type to quantify this hypothesis and determine if, in fact, putting the “A” in STEM could help us in our cause to inspire thousands, maybe even millions of girls and women to look more seriously into STEM careers!
 It’s worth a shot.